 - The expected counts or revenue totals from your internal report.

-A LockStep Specialist can then help you confirm mappings, review file structure, and adjust your strategy if needed.
+A LockStep Specialist can help you confirm mappings, review file structure, and adjust your strategy if needed.